Select the publishing model that’s right for you.

 In the gold open access model, you pay an article publishing charge (APC), making your article immediately, permanently, and freely available for anyone to access, read and build on.
 In many cases, your institution or research funder will pay the APC on your behalf.

 If you choose to publish a subscription article, we can still help you meet your grant’s open access requirements.
 All our journals offer a green open access option, meaning you can post a version of your article in a repository after an embargo, so people can access it freely.
 See our sharing policy for more information.

 When you’re ready to publish your open access article, you will need to choose a Creative Commons license from a selection.
 The license you choose determines how other people can use and build on your work.
 For more information, see our licenses page.

 Funding bodies and institutions around the world increasingly require researchers to publish open access in some form, so that everyone can see the work they’re supporting.
 If your funder or institution requires you to publish gold open access, you’ll find the options and support you need with Elsevier.

-With nearly 50 agreements with funding bodies and countries worldwide—including the Wellcome Trust, UK Research and Innovation (UKRI), European Research Council, World Health Organization, and the National Institutes of Health—Elsevier helps to ensure that authors publishing in our journals are in full compliance with open access policies and specific funding requirements.
+With over 50 institutional and funding body agreements worldwide—including the Wellcome Trust, European Research Council, and the National Institutes of Health——Elsevier helps to ensure that authors publishing in our journals are in full compliance with open access policies and specific funding requirements.